 Greater productivity is one of the greatest advantages of developing tech skills.
 By creating task lists on their laptops and cell phones, young businessmen and women can stay on top of their busy schedules so as not to forget important appointments or dates.
 Meetings and conferences with colleagues or clients can easily be held online to avoid wasting time and money on travel.

-By learning tech skills, children and teens can receive their education online, consumers can shop online, and people can view news online to keep abreast of what’s happening in the world.
-Being tech-savvy opens the door for people to take advantage of all that computers have to offer.
+By learning tech skills, children and teens can receive their education online, consumers can shop online, and people can view news online to keep abreast of what’s happening worldwide.
+Being tech-savvy allows people to take advantage of all that computers have to offer.
 Being tech-savvy also provides young people with a myriad of job opportunities in different fields and sectors.

 Using Technology in the Classroom